-Lin Fischer was born in Healdsburg, CA and grew up in Sacramento.
-She was fortunate to get the BFA degree at UCDavis in the early 1960s, when the now-heralded art faculty was just beginning to gain recognition.
-Her major was painting and subject matter was the figure.
-Teaching faculty members Ralph Johnson, Wayne Thiebaud, Roland Petersen, and Robert Arneson influenced her work at the time.
-There was a feeling of freedom and “do your own thing” in the art department, which was very inclusive.
-Later on, the work of David Park, Richard Diebenkorn, and Joan Brown became important inspirations for Lin’s work.
-The MFA degree came in 1993 from the Academy of Art University in San Francisco, at which Lin taught masters candidates painting after graduation.
-She also taught in other bay area venues and in her studio until 2006.
-Now Lin works and lives in Oakland, CA. Her paintings have been shown across the US and are included in many museum and private collections.
+Lin Fischer was born in Healdsburg, CA as a third generation northern Californian.
+Her BFA degree came from UCDavis in the 1960s where her major was painting and subject was the figure.
+There was a feeling of “do your own thing” in the art department, which was very heady and freeing.
+Later on, being in the San Francisco Bay Area, she enjoyed viewing the work of David Park, Nathan Oliveira, Richard Diebenkorn and Joan Brown, all of which contributed to her work in the studio.
+The MFA came in 1993 from the Academy of Art University, San Francisco, where she taught masters candidates painting after graduation.
+Lin works and lives in Oakland, CA. Her paintings have been shown across the US and are included in many museum and private collections.

 Images occur to me and I paint them.
 I am triggered by something I see - part of a photograph, light falling on a person a certain way, or a visual that just pops into my mind.
 When I go to the canvas I have an idea of what I want.
 After that I plunge into the painting.
 There is no sketching first.
 Trusting my hand and the brush to do the job, I am enamored with paint slipping into paint, creating the mood for me. — Lin Fischer